Doraemon: Nobita and the Castle of the Undersea Devil: Plot

-The plot happens when the Bermuda Triangle is on the news.
-Meanwhile, Doraemon and friends go camping after helping Nobita to finish his homework.
-They use an adaptation light to survive underwater, and an underwater buggy to commute.
-This buggy has feelings and likes Shizuka.
+The film opens with the main characters arguing over where to go for their camping trip, with Nobita, Shizuka and Doraemon deciding to go to the coast while Gian and Suneo decide to go to the mountains.
+The plan is temporarily foiled when Nobita's mom tells him to go finish his homework, but when the Bermuda Triangle is on the news, Gian and Suneo decide the join the other three.
+The main cast finally go camping after helping Nobita to finish his homework.
+They use an adaptation light to survive underwater, and an underwater buggy named Buggy, to commute.
+Buggy has feelings and likes Shizuka due to her being female.
 Doraemon takes out a big tent that provides all their needs, and that night they have a barbecue, with Gian and Suneo wanting to go the Atlantic but disallowed by Doraemon.
 That night, Gian and Suneo take Buggy and travel through the Atlantic Ocean, trying to find a treasure ship.
-But not realizing that the effects of the adaptation light can fade over time, they lose consciousness, and their friends, who have been looking for them, think they're dead, but they somehow wake up soon.
-They find the ship and Nobita, who is outside, sees a strange fish shaped craft that started attacking him with an energy weapon.
-He managed to evade it, but the others didn't believe his story.
+However they didn't realize that the effects of the adaptation light can fade over time, they lose consciousness, and their friends, who have been looking for them, think they're dead, but they somehow wake up after them crying.
+They find the treasure ship mentioned on the news, Nobita, who is outside, sees a strange fish shaped craft that started attacking him with an energy weapon.
+He managed to evade it, but the others absurdly refuse to believe his story.

 That night, Buggy wakes Shizuka and reveals he saw what happened with Gian and Suneo when they lost consciousness, showing his memory like a movie projector.
 The footage shows a strange underwater craft that's controlled by two human like figures.
-Soon, everyone else watches the footage as well, seeing these "Sea men" saving Gian and Suneo with their own Adaptation Light, before the craft Nobita saw appears and starts attacking them.
+Soon, everyone else watches the footage as well, seeing these "sea people" saving Gian and Suneo with their own Adaptation Light, before the craft Nobita saw appears and starts attacking them.
 Not long after, a giant squid appears and attacks the group, breaking their camp, but a strange light knocks the creature out.
-The group then sees the Sea men in front of them, but they too were knocked out by the stunning light.
+The group then sees the "sea people" in front of them, but they too were knocked out by the stunning light.